ryanzzeng/web-api/README.md

 - **Goal**: Ensure that when an answer is created for a question that the the above rules are enforced.

 ### Guidelines
-The codebase has been setup so that a simple SQLite driver can be used, and you may run `php artisan serve` to get up and running quickly.

 Unit tests to support your solution would greatly welcomed.
 If you do not have time, please explain what you would have tested for, and how.